Hydrasynth ► 250 custom sounds

 Notes on grades lower than 3/3:

-[organic]: far away from champions (like Polybrute / Prologue), needs a lot of modulation
+[organic]: far away from champions (like Polybrute / Prologue), needs a lot of modulation / skill

 [soft / mgmt]: long patch saving time, only librarian and no editor

-FIRST WEEK
+FIRST WEEK // ARE U INSPIRED?

 Bought the Hydra, unpacked, browsed the factory sounds, then tried to create some new ones and wanted to kill myself.
 Whatever knob I tweaked, it still sounded like a 2007 VST.
 Flat, dull, cardboard-like sound.
-But you don’t walk away just like that from a synth of that caliber… The amount of features plus the amount of ways to find workarounds kept me glued to the OLED displays, and a couple of days later all my worries disappeared.
+But you don’t walk away just like that from a synth of that caliber.
+The amount of features plus the multitude of ways to find workarounds kept me glued to the OLED displays, and a couple of days later all my worries disappeared.
 I became surprisingly satisfied with this “digital” (bad word for some people) sound.

-Maybe the most important thing I should mention is that it was the user interface that kept me bolted to the synth for hours on end and sustained my excitement and the will to move forward.
-Had the Hydrasynth been cursed with the interface of the Korg Modwave for example, I would have probably let it go.
 But I’ve clicked with the Hudra UI really quick – finding your way around the nooks & crannies of its architecture is as fast as it can be.
 Once you start to route all the abundant LFOs to all the various destinations in the mod matrix, the sound is no longer flat.
 Then you can use the onboard effects, filter mixing and “voice” adjustments (things like oscillator drift, stereo spread), and the Hydra sound is no longer dull.
-Only the cardboard texture / flavor is a little bit hard to kill, especially in the wavetable area, but that’s just the character of some synths.
+Only the cardboard texture / metallic sheen is a little bit hard to kill, especially in the wavetable area, but that’s just the character of some synths.
 Opsix / Modwave / Virus TI have the same thing going on.
 On the other end of the spectrum there are Waldorfs and Modals – synths that can sound extremely glassy and / or metallic – which is not the desired effect for many of us either.
 Only the Novation Peak / Summit, the Roland Gaia-2 or the Arturia Minifreak sit somewhere in the middle, but of course it’s all a matter of taste, or perseverance, or creativity, or all of these.
 I’m constantly running into people saying something along the lines of “I love the concept of the Hydrasynth, but I’m struggling to like its sound”.
-While other synths sound “pro” or “nice” out of the box, I think the Hydrasynth needs some time to gel with it and some amount of tampering with its various settings, fiters, EQs.
+While other synths sound “pro” or “nice” out of the box, I think the Hydrasynth needs some time to gel with it and some amount of tampering with its various settings, filters, EQs.
 The reward will then come – the synth will come to life and yield many original timbres and dynamic presence.

 The “pro out of the box” sound may be something that blows your hat off in the very first minutes, but it is often hard to get rid of – all the Nord Leads and OB-6 / Sequentials have a certain sameness of their timbre that might get boring after a while, so it’s always a trade-off.
-I prefer the Hydra sound that is “thinner / dryer” during the initial impression but more agreeable & malleable in the long run.
-I’ll say a bit more about the sound and the character of the instrument later on.
+Many times I find it useful when synths sound “thinner / dryer” during the initial impression yet more agreeable & malleable in the long run.
+I’ll say a bit more about the sound and the character of this instrument later on.

 USER INTERFACE